 Traditional Irish music is a living aural tradition, one that is continually evolving.
-Styles and techniques of ornamentation among Irish whistle players are very diverse.
+Styles and techniques of ornamentation among Irish flute and whistle players are very diverse.
 It would be a mistake to think that anyone can reduce them to a uniform catalog of rules.

-In your exploration and study of ornamentation, and during the development of your own ornamentation style, it is essential that you do a great deal of listening to excellent players, in person when possible.
+In your exploration and study of ornamentation, and during the development of your own personal ornamentation style, it is essential that you do a great deal of listening to excellent players, in person when possible.
 Establish this habit early.
 This book will allow you to better understand what you hear and see in their playing.

-I find that the closer I look at the details of ornamentation in my own playing, and in the playing of people who have styles different from mine, the more I realize that there are subtle differences of approach in many aspects of ornamentation and articulation that happily coexist within the living tradition.
+I find that the closer I look at the details of ornamentation in my own playing, and in the playing of people who have styles different from my own, the more I realize that there are subtle differences in many aspects of ornamentation and articulation that happily coexist within the living Irish tradition.
 This stylistic diversity is part of what makes Irish music so vital.
 Yet there is a common ground amid the diversity, and that is where one should start one's study.
 A full understanding of the art of ornamentation, and the development of one's own ornamentation style, requires years of playing and attentive listening.

-Since beginning to play the whistle in the early 1970s I have formed some clear opinions on how best to think of and execute the building blocks of whistle ornamentation, as well as its more complex structures.
-In this book I take quite a bit of time and care to present these building blocks and two of these complex structures (i.e. the long roll and short roll), as clearly and comprehensively as I can, for this is an area where the available teaching materials have proven inadequate and where there is a great need for completeness and clarity.
+After about 30 such years I have formed some clear opinions on how best to think of and execute the building blocks of Irish flute and whistle ornamentation, as well as its more complex structures.
+In this book I take quite a bit of time and care to present all of these as clearly and comprehensively as I can, for this is an area where the available teaching materials have proven inadequate and where there is a great need for completeness and clarity.